 “The jobs that were lost can be made into something good and something positive for our residents,” said council member Brianne K. Nadeau (D-Ward 1).

-The Bowser administration offered to waive the hiring requirements in exchange for a $600,000 payment from the developer, but Attorney General Karl A. Racine (D) recently determined that deal was not legal.
+The Bowser administration offered to waive the hiring requirements in exchange for a $600,000 payment from the developer, but Attorney General Karl A. Racine (D) recently determined that deal

 But the Sydell Group, which owns the hotel, has said it met the original terms of the abatement and intends to claim it.